 Introduction

-The global surge of Severe Acute Respiratory Syndrome (SARS) coronavirus disease (COVID-19) has been unprecedented in the 21st century.
+The global surge of Severe Acute Respiratory Syndrome (SARS) coronavirus disease (COVID-19) pandemic has been unprecedented in the 21st century.
 The virus has spread rapidly across international borders (Cai et al. 2020) through global travel from its primary infection epicenter in Wuhan (China) to new epicenters in Europe (Italy, Spain, France, Germany, the UK) and North America (the US and Canada).
-Due to the spreading of the disease, the economic impact could worsen food insecurity for the marginal people as well as less developed countries (Udmale et al. 2020).
+The economic impact of the disease spread has potential to worsen food insecurity among marginalized communities in resource poor and low-income countries (Udmale et al. 2020).
 COVID-19 is highly contagious.
-The risk of human-to-human transmission is very high and mainly through close contact and respiratory droplets (WHO 2020; CDCP 2020a).
-High fever, contagious cough, choking, severe pneumonia, and acute respiratory distress syndrome are the common symptoms (CDCP 2020a).
-The case fatality rate (CFR) is estimated at 3.4%, while it varies by countries and population groups (WHO 2020).
+The risk of human-to-human transmission is very high and the disease spreads mainly through close human contact and respiratory droplets (WHO 2020; CDCP 2020a).
+The common symptoms of COVID-19 are high fever, contagious cough, choking, severe pneumonia, and acute respiratory distress conditions (CDCP 2020a).
+The case fatality rate (CFR) is estimated at 3.4% globally, while it varies by countries and population groups (WHO 2020).
 The CFR of the current SARS-COV-2 is lower than its predecessor SARS-COV-1, but its reproduction rate is much higher.

-SARS-CoV-1 outbreak in 2003 infected more than 8000 individuals from 29 countries, and 774 died within a period of eight months, whereas, the COVID-19 has currently infected more than four million people across 212 countries with a death toll of close to 280,000 within four months (Ying et al. 2020; Sandoiu 2020; Dong et al. 2020).
-The very high infection susceptibility or high reproduction rate4 of this virus makes it particularly dangerous to older people, especially when the vaccinations and the drugs for treatment are not available (Newton and Bond 2020).
+SARS-CoV-1 outbreak in 2003 infected more than 8000 individuals from 29 countries, and 774 died within a period of eight months, whereas, COVID-19 has infected more than four million people across 212 countries with a death toll of close to 280,000 within four months (Ying et al. 2020; Sandoiu 2020; Dong et al. 2020).
+As on 25 September 2020, the number of COVID-19 cases exceeded 32 million and close to a million succumbed to the infection.
+The high infection susceptibility or high reproduction rate4 of this virus makes it particularly dangerous to older people, especially in the absence of a vaccine and appropriate drugs for treatment (Newton and Bond 2020).

-Historical evidence shows that meteorological conditions, e.g., temperature and relative humidity bring changes into the human activities that can influence more infections by increasing the reproduction rate of a virus (Cellers and Mellor 1993; Hammer et al. 2000; Thai et al. 2015).
+Historical evidence shows that meteorological conditions such as temperature and relative humidity can induce changes into the human activities that can influence emergence of a new virus and their reproduction rate (Cellers and Mellor 1993; Hammer et al. 2000; Thai et al. 2015).
 For instance, the higher air temperature may lead to an increase in the use of centrally air-conditioning systems, which host and spread the bacillus, causing Legionnaires’ disease (Simmering 2017).
 Besides, the differential climatic conditions also lead to changes in the incidences of various infectious diseases, such as malaria (Kim et al. 2019), dengue (Liu et al. 2020), influenza (Chong et al. 2020), meningococcal meningitis (Salomon et al. 2020), cryptosporidiosis (Hu et al. 2007), Rift Valley Fever (Mweya et al., 2017) Kyasanur Forest disease (KFD) (Pramanik et al. 2020b) and Lyme disease (Brownstein 2005).

-Many studies suggest that the climatic conditions, e.g., humidity and temperature play key roles in spreading infectious diseases including SARS-COV-1, 2003 (Chan et al. 2011; Yuan et al. 2006; Chong et al. 2020).
-The daily incidence rate (DIR) of SARS-COV-1 was 18 times higher in low temperature than that higher temperature (Tan et al. 2005).
+There is evidence to suggest that climatic conditions including temperature and humidity had influence in spreading infectious diseases such as SARS-COV-1 (Chan et al. 2011; Yuan et al. 2006; Chong et al. 2020).
+The Daily Incidence Rate (DIR) of SARS-COV-1 was 18 times higher in lower temperature than in higher temperature zones (Tan et al. 2005).
 Moreover, high circulation of influenza viral diseases has been found in the winter season in the temperate region of the southern and northern hemispheres (Tamerius et al. 2013; Lemaitre et al. 2019).
 The relative humidity is also a leading cause of occurrences of the influenza epidemic in the US and Vietnam (Dalziel et al. 2018; Thai et al. 2015).